Jay100125/Linux/vmstat.md

 | **sectors** | Total number of sectors read | Sectors |
 | **ms** | Total time spent on read operations | Milliseconds |

-Let me know if you need further clarification on any of these!